Understanding home insurance adjusters

 Key takeaways

-- A home insurance adjuster is responsible for investigating insurance claims.
+- A home insurance adjuster, also called a property claims or insurance adjuster, is responsible for investigating insurance claims.

-- Most adjusters are employed by insurers and don't charge policyholders for home visits.
+- Most adjusters are employed or contracted by insurers and don't charge policyholders for home visits, but homeowners can hire public adjusters as well.

 - To dispute a claim, you can hire an independent adjuster who only works for you.

-How to prepare for a home adjuster’s visit
+How to prepare for a home insurance adjuster’s visit

 When you file a claim, your home insurance company will typically set up an appointment for a home insurance adjuster to visit.
 Knowing what to expect from home insurance adjusters can help you get ready.
 Here’s a brief step-by-step guide to preparing for a home adjuster visit:

 - Document the damage: Before the adjuster arrives, you should make sure to document the exact time and date of the incident and write down any other details that may be helpful.
-Taking photos of the damage or loss will also be helpful to provide to the adjuster.
+While the adjuster will likely take their own photos to document the damage, taking photos of the damage or loss can be helpful for your records.

 - Plan to be home during the visit: Although you are not required to be present for the visit, it’s a good idea to be home to answer questions and make sure the adjuster does not overlook anything.
 You may want to have some estimates ready to compare to the adjuster’s findings.

-- Ask about next steps: Before the adjuster leaves, be sure to ask what you should expect as a next step.
+- Ask about next steps: Before the adjuster leaves, be sure to ask what you should expect as the next steps.
 Most states require insurance companies to respond to a claim filing within a specific period of time, so ask the adjuster how long it typically takes to receive a response about your claim.

-What to do after a home adjuster’s visit
+What to do after a home insurance claims adjuster’s visit

 Once the insurance adjuster leaves, you will probably have some “homework” to do.
 It is essential to act quickly and respond to any requests as soon as possible.
-The longer you take, the longer it will be before you receive a payout.
+Delayed responses to adjuster questions or follow-up requests may delay the claim payout process.

 In most cases, a home adjuster works for the insurance company.
 They do not charge you a fee because the carrier pays them.

-If you choose to hire an independent home insurance adjuster, they typically take a percentage of the claim (around 10 to 15 percent) instead of an upfront fee.
-If your home burned down in a fire and you dispute your insurance carrier’s offer and eventually agree to a payment of $300,000 to rebuild, the independent adjuster could earn a fee of $30,000 to $45,000.
+If you choose to hire a public adjuster, they typically take a percentage of the claim (around 10 to 15 percent) instead of an upfront fee.
+If your home burned down in a fire and you dispute your insurance carrier’s offer and eventually agree to a payment of $300,000 to rebuild, the public adjuster could earn a fee of $30,000 to $45,000.
 Although it sounds high, the fee may be worth it if you have trouble getting a fair settlement offer from the insurance company.

 How to dispute an insurance claim

-As mentioned, there are occasions when you may want to hire your own independent adjuster.
-The main reason is usually that you do not agree to the insurance carrier’s offer, or the company may have outright rejected your claim.
+As mentioned, there are occasions when you may want to hire your own public adjuster.
+The main reason is usually that you do not agree to the insurance carrier’s offer, or the company may have rejected your claim outright.
 You do not have to accept an offer you believe is not favorable.
-You could refrain from accepting and counter the offer.
+You could refrain from accepting and dispute the offer or denial.

 To dispute a home insurance claim, start by speaking with your insurance company’s customer service about the offer and request a written breakdown explaining how they came up with the amount.
-Provide the information to the independent adjuster so they can build a case in your favor.
+If you choose to hire a public adjuster, provide the information to them so they can build a case in your favor.

 The adjuster could provide a second, more objective opinion that could help you negotiate a better settlement from your insurance company.
 Keep in mind that they need time to investigate the claim and prepare a response backed by their professional findings to help you potentially win a more favorable payout.